Tauseef-ahmad-dev/Tauseef-ahmad-dev/README.md

 - 👋 Hi, I’m Tauseef Ahmad
 - 👀 I’m interested in technology
-- 🌱 I’m currently working on Flutter
+- 🌱 I’m currently working on Kotlin and Jetpack Compose
 - 💞️ I’m looking to collaborate on Android App Development
 - 📫 How to reach me : email me at tauseef3725@gmail.com or contact me via my site -> tauseef-ahmad.com
 - 🌱 I am also Actively looking for a freelance job.
 My Specality is in Mobile App Development.